rubygarage/rubygarage.github.com/slides/trailblazer/contract.markdown

 ## `Validate` macro

 The `Contract::Validate` macro is responsible for validating the incoming params against its contract.
 That means you have to use `Contract::Build` beforehand, or create the contract yourself.
-The macro will then grab the params and throw then into the contract’s `validate` (or `call`) method.
+The macro will then grab the params and throw them into the contract’s `validate` (or `call`) method.
 Validate only parses your params and validates the contract, nothing is written to the model, yet.

-Depending on the outcome of the validation, it either stays on the right track, or deviates to left, skipping the remaining steps.
+Depending on the outcome of the validation, it either stays on the right track or deviates to left, skipping the remaining steps.

 ```ruby
 class Create < Trailblazer::Operation